This article explains how to migrate your application to React Query 3.

 // OlduseInfiniteQuery(['posts'], (_key, pageParam = 0) => fetchPosts(pageParam))// NewuseInfiniteQuery(['posts'], ({ pageParam = 0 }) => fetchPost(pageParam))

-hook has been replaced by the keepPreviousData
+The usePaginatedQuery() hook has been replaced by the keepPreviousData option on useQuery:

 import { useQuery } from 'react-query'function Page({ page }) {const { data } = useQuery(['page', page], fetchPage, {keepPreviousData: true,})}

-interface has changed to fully support bi-directional infinite lists and manual updates.
+The useInfiniteQuery() interface has changed to fully support bi-directional infinite lists and manual updates.

-of an infinite query is now an object containing the pages
+The data of an infinite query is now an object containing the pages and the pageParams used to fetch the pages.

 One direction: